2-8-8-4: Baltimore and Ohio

 When the U.S. entered World War II The American railroads saw increases in traffic.
-The Baltimore and Ohio Railroad, along with other railroads, wanted to purchase more of the diesel locomotives since they were showing improved performance over steam locomotives.
+The Baltimore and Ohio Railroad, along with other railroads, wanted to purchase more diesel, as the technology was rapidly improving to the point that it would soon surpass steam locomotives.
 But the War Production Board regulated the production of steam and diesel locomotives until the war emergency was over.
-So, along with producing 40 new class T-3 4-8-2 type locomotives built in-house at its Mt.
-Clare shops in Baltimore, Maryland, the B&O took delivery of 30 class EM-1 Yellowstones in 1944 and 1945, the largest number and the smallest of this type built by Baldwin as well as the most modern.
+So, alongside the production of 40 new class T-3 4-8-2 type locomotives built at the railroad's own Mt.
+Clare shops, the B&O ordered 30 class EM-1 Yellowstones from Baldwin in 1944 and 1945, becoming the smallest, most numerous, and most modern of this type.

 The EM-1 produced 115000 lbf of tractive effort on 64 in drivers with 235 psi steam pressure and four 24 by 32 in cylinders.
 The tender carried 22000 USgal of water and 25 tons of coal.
 The engine weighed 627000 lb while the tender weighed 328000 lb for a combined 1010700 lb.
 Nothing bigger could operate within the tunnel clearances and track restrictions on the B&O's main line.

-They were equipped with the newest technology, including the Worthington feedwater heater, superheater with front-end throttle, Cyclone front end, thermic syphons, a lateral cushioning device in the front pair of drivers on both engines and the front wheels and the trailing truck, as well as roller bearings on all axles, engine and tender, which gave them the reputation of "yard creepers", because three men could move one on a level track with the cylinder cocks open.
+They were equipped with the newest technology of the time.
+They featured the Worthington feedwater heater, superheater with front-end throttle, Cyclone front end, thermic syphons, a lateral cushioning device in the front pair of drivers on both engines and the front wheels and the trailing truck, and roller bearings on all axles, engine and tender.
+The latter gave them the reputation of "yard creepers", because three men could move one on a level track with the cylinder cocks open.

 B&O's president, Roy B. White, after inspecting the first one delivered, said to the general superintendent of motive power and equipment, A.K.
 Galloway, "Well, I must say, they have everything!"